Akadil/Akadil/README.md

 - 👋 Hi, I’m @Akadil.
 The programmer from Kazakhstan
-- 👀 I’m interested in
+- 👀 I finished the bachelor degree on Math and currently study programming at Ecole42 in Paris
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning the basics of programming on C and C++ language
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me akadil.kalimoldayev@gmail.com

 <!---
 Akadil/Akadil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.